stephanephanon/wwc_intro_testing/README.md

 * Use the pdb interactive debugger by adding this to your code where you want the debugger to start.
 You will be able to step through the execution.
 See https://docs.python.org/3/library/pdb.html for details.

 ```
+# don't forget to remove this from your final code!
 import pdb; pdb.set_trace()
 ```